Azatbek Omurbekov: Personal life

-Azatbek Asanbekovich Omurbekov was born on September 17, 1983.
+Azatbek Asanbekovich Omurbekov was born on 17 September 1983.
 There are conflicting reports where he was born.
-Social media suggests he was born in Jaynak, Kashka-Suu, Aksy District in the Kirghiz Soviet Socialist Republic.
+Social media suggests he was born in Jaynak, Nukus, Karakalpakstan in the Uzbek SSR.
 Media reports indicate that Omurbekov was born in Soviet Uzbekistan.
 His grandfather, a veteran of the Eastern Front during World War II, is from Nukus, Karakalpakstan.
-His father, Federal Security Service (FSB) Colonel Asan Omurbekov, served in the military all his life, including guarding the Kyrgyz border for nearly 10 years.
+His father, Federal Security Service (FSB) Colonel Asan Omurbekov, served in the military all his life, including guarding the Uzbek border for nearly 10 years.
 His brother, Askarbek Omurbekov, is reportedly lieutenant colonel in the Russian FSB.

 Russian military career

 In 2014, Omurbekov received an award for outstanding service from then Russian deputy defense minister Dmitry Bulgakov.

 In November 2021, Omurbekov reportedly received a blessing from the Russian Orthodox Church.
+Omurbekov and the 64th Brigade's role in Bucha were first reported by Ukrainian NGO InformNapalm.

 By the time of the Russian invasion of Ukraine in February 2022, Omurbekov commanded 64th Separate Guards Motor Rifle Brigade of the 35th Combined Arms Army in the Russian Army.
-According to the European Untion, the unit "killed, raped and tortured civilians in Bucha, Ukraine" during the Bucha massacre that occurred while the city was under Russian occupation in March.
-In April, the United Kingdom sanctioned Omurbekov for his "involvement in the Bucha massacre".
+The unit killed, raped and tortured civilians in Bucha, Ukraine during the Bucha massacre that occurred while the city was under Russian occupation in March.

+By 13 July 2022, Russian President Vladimir Putin awarded him the title of Hero of the Russian Federation, Russia's highest award, in a secret ceremony.
+Later in 2022, he was transferred to command the 392nd District Training Centre.

+Sanctions

+In April 2022, the United Kingdom sanctioned Omurbekov for his "involvement in the Bucha massacre".
 In May, Canada added Omurbekov to its sanctions list.
 In June, European Union sanctioned Omurbekov for his role as commander of the 64th Brigade, claiming Omurbekov had "direct responsibility in killings, rapes and torture in Bucha."
-The United States sanctioned the entire 64th Brigade for "killed numerous civilians, detained civilians, beat detained civilians, conducted mock executions of civilians, dismembered civilians including removing parts of their scalps and removing their limbs, burned civilians, and seized and damaged civilian homes and property" in Bucha.
+The United States sanctioned the entire 64th Brigade for "killing numerous civilians, detained civilians, beat detained civilians, conducted mock executions of civilians, dismembered civilians including removing parts of their scalps and removing their limbs, burned civilians, and seized and damaged civilian homes and property" in Bucha.

-Omurbekov and the 64th Brigade's role in Bucha were first reported by Ukrainian NGO InformNapalm.

-By July 13, 2022, Russian President Vladimir Putin was awarded the title of Hero of the Russian Federation, Russia's highest award, in a secret ceremony.